 “Any person, man or woman, that serves their country—the least the country can do is acknowledge their service,” he said, “I know it’s 240 years later, but it’s never too late.”

-Hinton lives in Georgia and is a Revolutionary War researcher and instructor at Valdosta State University in Florida.
+Hinton lives in Georgia and is a Revolutionary War researcher and instructor at Valdosta State University.
 She said the discovery of this forgotten group of soldiers is exciting and will allow her to make the Revolutionary War relevant to her African-American students who, she said, can often feel disconnected from the era.

 “Many of my students who are young people of color, their eyes glaze over because they feel their ancestors were slaves or were forced to fight on behalf of others,” she said.
 “To discover that many thousands of people of color who volunteered and got involved in the fight for liberty, that for me is an affirmation for why I’m teaching.”